RohitBandaru/rohitbandaru.github.io/_posts/2025-03-02-World-Models.md

 C: The controller predicts an action from the hidden state and current latent representation.
 This can be a lightweight linear model.

-{% include figure.liquid loading="eager" path="assets/img/blog/world_models/ha_2.png" caption="" alt="World Model inference" source="https://worldmodels.github.io/" width=500%}
+{% include figure.liquid loading="lazy" path="assets/img/blog/world_models/ha_2.png" caption="" alt="World Model inference" source="https://worldmodels.github.io/" width=500%}

 Steps to train